 For each, the report includes: current condition, remaining useful life, cost projections, and a funding plan that complies with statute (reserves for these items cannot be waived).

 Note: SIRS is different from the Milestone Inspection required under §553.899.
-Many associations require both – ask us if you’re unsure.
+Many associations require both.
+If you’re unsure what you need, start with a free SIRS review.

 Why a SIRS Matters

-• Property Value: Strong reserves boost buyer, lender, and insurer confidence.
+- Property Value: Strong reserves support buyer, lender, and insurer confidence.

 Our Detailed SIRS Process

-• Initial Consultation: Review documents, discuss scope, answer questions.
+- Initial Consultation: Review documents, confirm scope, answer questions.

-• Report & Presentation: Executive summary, tables, charts – reviewed with your Board live.
+- Report & Presentation: Executive summary, tables, and charts, reviewed live with your Board.

 Frequently Asked Questions